California Casualty: Legal structure

 California Casualty Group comprises California Casualty Indemnity Exchange (the “Exchange”), and its four wholly owned subsidiary insurance companies: California Casualty Insurance Company, California Casualty & Fire Insurance Company, California Casualty General Insurance Company of Oregon and California Casualty Compensation Insurance Company.
 The insurance business of the Exchange and its subsidiary insurance companies is managed, by contract, by California Casualty Management Company, a separate and independent company.
 The relationship between California Casualty Management Company and the Exchange has been in place since the founding of the Exchange in 1914.

 Advisory board

 The Exchange is governed by a 17-person advisory board.
 The role of the advisory board is to supervise the finances of the Exchange and oversee the Exchange's relationship with its attorney-in-fact, California Casualty Management Company.

 Locations

 California Casualty's home office is located in San Mateo, California.
-The company operates three virtual call centers.
+The company operates two virtual call centers.
 The Colorado Springs, Colorado location opened in 1994.
-The call center in Leawood, Kansas opened in 1993.
 The center in Glendale, Arizona opened in 1999.